xanth/20487D-Developing-Microsoft-Azure-and-Web-Services/Instructions/20487D_MOD07_DEMO.md

     - Click on **Connect**.
 19. Now you can query the database locally.

-# Lesson 3: Working with Structured Data in Azure

 ### Demonstration: Using CosmosDB with the MongoDB API

 #### Demonstration Steps